 FSK10 East Asian Culture and Communication

-- You understand similarities and differences in Scandinavian and East Asian attitudes, norms, and values directing daily life and business practices.
+- understand similarities and differences in Western and East Asian attitudes, norms, and values directing daily life and business practices.

-Lectures, discussions, and group work.
+Group discussions, case studies, field work, and presentations.
 The course requires the students' active participation.

 Requirements for course approval